-Delegator: Local Government Bush Fires Act 1954: Delegate: s 48 Delegation by local government. s 17(10) local government may by resolution delegate to its mayor, or president, and its Chief Bush Fire Control Officer, jointly its powers and duties under subsections (7) and (8).
-Express Power or Bush Fires Act 1954: Duty Delegated: s 17(7) Prohibited burning times may be declared by Minister Bush Fire Regulations 1954: reg 15 Permit to burn (s 18 Bush Fires Act 1954), form of and apply for after refusal etc. Delever Manager and Obline Developing Construct Office on Calculate Delegate: Mayor and Chief Bush Fire Control Officer (jointly) Function: Authority, where seasonal conditions warrant it, to determine a variation of the prohibited burning times, after consultation with an authorised CALM Act officer [s 17(7)] - [Conservation and Land Management Act 1984] Council Conditions on Decisions under s 17(7) must be undertaken jointly by both this Delegation: the Mayor and the Chief Bush Fire Control Officer and must une Belegation. comply with the procedural requirements of s.
+Delegator: Local Government Express Power to Delegate: Bush Fires Act 1954: s 48 Delegation by local government. s 17(10) local government may by resolution delegate to its mayor, or president, and its Chief Bush Fire Control Officer, jointly its powers and duties under subsections (7) and (8).
+Express Power or Duty Delegated: Bush Fires Act 1954: s 17(7) Prohibited burning times may be declared by Minister Bush Fire Regulations 1954: reg 15 Permit to burn (s 18 Bush Fires Act 1954), form of and apply for after refusal etc. Delegate: Mayor and Chief Bush Fire Control Officer (jointly) Function: Authority, where seasonal conditions warrant it, to determine a variation of the prohibited burning times, after consultation with an authorised CALM Act officer [s 17(7)] - [Conservation and Land Management Act 1984] Council Conditions on this Delegation: Decisions under s 17(7) must be undertaken jointly by both the Mayor and the Chief Bush Fire Control Officer and must comply with the procedural requirements of s.
 17(7B) and (8).
-Express Power to Sub-delegation is prohibited by s 48(3).
-Sub-Delegate: Compliance Links: Record Keeping: Delegations exercised are to be recorded in the Town's , , document management system.
+Express Power to Sub-Delegate: Sub-delegation is prohibited by s 48(3).
+Compliance Links: Record Keeping: Delegations exercised are to be recorded in the Town's document management system.